Rethinking Spatial Dimensions of Vision Transformers: Experiments

 \subsection{ImageNet classification}

 We compared the performance of PiT models of Table~\ref{table:pit_architecture} with corresponding ViT models.
-To clarify the computation time and size of the network, we measured FLOPs, the number of parameters, and GPU throughput (images / sec) of each network.
+To clarify the computation time and size of the network, we measured FLOPs, the number of parameters, and GPU throughput (images/sec) of each network.
 The GPU throughput was measured on NVIDIA V100 single GPU with 128 batch-size.
 We trained the network using four representative training environments.
 The first is a vanilla setting that trains the network without complicated training techniques.
-The vanilla setting is the same setting as the experiments in Figure~\ref{fig:resnet_pooling_experiment} and Figure~\ref{fig:vit_pooling_experiment}, and it is the setting with the lowest performance due to the lack of techniques to help generalization performance.
-The second is a training setting using CutMix~\cite{yun2019cutmix} data augmentation.
-CutMix can be used without any other technique, and it significantly improves the performance of the network.
-The third is the DeiT~\cite{deit} setting, which is a compilation of training techniques to train ViT on ImageNet.
-DeiT setting includes various training techniques and parameter tuning, and we used the same training setting through the open-source code.
-However, in the case of Repeated Augment~\cite{hoffer2020repaetedaugment}, we confirmed that it had a negative effect in a small model, and it was used only for base models.
+The vanilla setting has the lowest performance due to the lack of techniques to help generalization performance and also used for the previous experiments in Figure~\ref{fig:resnet_pooling_experiment}, \ref{fig:vit_pooling_experiment}.
+The second is training with CutMix~\cite{yun2019cutmix} data augmentation.
+Although only data augmentation has changed, it shows significantly better performance than the vanilla setting.
+The third is the DeiT~\cite{deit} setting, which is a compilation of training techniques to train ViT on ImageNet-1k~\cite{deng2009imagenet}.
+DeiT setting includes various training techniques and parameter tuning, and we used the same training setting through the official open-source code.
+However, in the case of Repeated Augment~\cite{hoffer2020repaetedaugment}, we confirmed that it had a negative effect in a small model, and it was used only for Base models.
 The last is a DeiT setting with knowledge distillation.
 The distillation setting is reported as the best performance setting in DeiT~\cite{deit} paper.
-The network uses an additional distillation token and trained with distillation loss~\cite{hinton2015distilling} using RegNetY-16GF~\cite{radosavovic2020regnet} as a teacher network.
-We used AdamP~\cite{heo2021adamp} optimizer for all settings, and the learning rate, weight decay, and warmup were set equal to DeiT~\cite{deit} setting.
-The cosine learning rate decay was used as the learning rate schedule.
-We train models over 100 epochs for Vanilla and CutMix settings, and 300 epochs for DeiT settings.
+The network uses an additional distillation token and is trained with distillation loss~\cite{hinton2015distilling} using RegNetY-16GF~\cite{radosavovic2020regnet} as a teacher network.
+We used AdamP~\cite{heo2021adamp} optimizer for all settings, and the learning rate, weight decay, and warmup were set equal to DeiT~\cite{deit} paper.
+We train models over 100 epochs for Vanilla and CutMix settings, and 300 epochs for DeiT and Distill\alambic settings.

 The results are shown in Table~\ref{table:vit_pit_imagenet}.
 Comparing the PiT and ViT of the same name, the PiT has fewer FLOPs and faster speed than ViT.
 Nevertheless, PiT shows higher performance than ViT.
 In the case of vanilla and CutMix settings, where a few training techniques are applied, the performance of PiT is superior to the performance of ViT.
 Even in the case of a DeiT and distill settings, PiT shows comparable or better performance to ViT.
 Therefore, PiT can be seen as a better architecture than ViT in terms of performance and computation.
 The generalization performance issue of ViT in Figure~\ref{fig:vit_pooling_experiment} can also be observed in this experiment.
 Like ViT-S in the Vanilla setting and ViT-B in the CutMix setting, ViT often shows no increase in performance even when the model size increases.
 On the other hand, the performance of PiT increases according to the model size in all training settings. it seems that the generalization performance problem of ViT is alleviated by the pooling layers.